somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 <img width=640 src="./fig/mean_images_in_X_train_type1_normalization.png"/>
 <img width=640 src="./fig/mean_images_in_X_train_type2_normalization.png"/>

-Relatively to the average images without normalization, describer above, the dark brightness issue is declined by type 1 and 2 normalizations.
+Relatively to the average images without normalization, described above, the dark brightness issue is declined by type 1 and 2 normalizations.
-But the training images still have chroma and background texture issues as following.
+But the low chroma and background texture issues still remain in the normlaized images.

- 1. low chroma: class 6, 32, 41, 42
- 2. background has unnecessary texture: class 16, 19, 20, 24, 30

-The issues can be resolved by augmenting training data.
+These issues can be resolved by augmenting training data.

 ####1.3 potential of "middle model" for the normalization type and color information use